Know what you’re getting yourself into …

 Local leader Chris Sichalwe

 Our lead guide Chris has been working on Kilimanjaro for over 16 years and has made it to the summit over 300 times.
-He has been ranked by clients #6 out of 261 guides on Kilimanjaro and has attended the WFR (Wilderness First Responder) Training with the Sentinel Outdoor Institute and acquired both, a CPR and WFR certificate.
-He is an incredibly knowledgeable and experienced leader who always puts safety first.
+He’s been ranked sixth out of 261 guides on Kilimanjaro by clients.
+He’s also attended the Wilderness First Responder (WFR) Training with Sentinel Outdoor Institute, where he earned both CPR and WFR certificates.
+He’s an incredibly knowledgeable and experienced leader who always puts your safety first.

 How much does it cost to climb Kilimanjaro?

-will take you on a 6-7 day climb for as low as $1,500 to $1,900.
-The margins they make are as thin as it gets and as you guessed right, there is very little room to pay the porters decently, offer high quality food and equipment.
-Just the park fees for a 6 day climb are fixed at around $900 per trekker and can’t be lowered.
+A budget Kilimanjaro tour operator will take you on a six- or seven-day climb for as low as $1,500 to $1,900.
+The margins they make are as thin as it gets and so there’s very little room for them to pay their guides and porters decently.
+They also tend to skimp on the quality of food and camping and safety equipment.

 What equipment do I need to climb Kilimanjaro?